alexallmont/diffsol_python_benchmark/README.md

 TODO

 ### PyBaMM

+This is a demonstration of how to use [DiffSol](https://github.com/martinjrobins/diffsol) to solve a [PyBaMM](https://github.com/pybamm-team/PyBaMM/) model.

 Use the following code to solve an PyBaMM SPM model using DiffSol and PyBaMM and compare the timings.
 You can change the outputs and inputs to any other parameters/variables in the model.